Orbifold Stability and Miyaoka-Yau Inequality for minimal pairs: Introduction

 We follow the usual convention by setting ``$n_i =\infty$" when the expression $(1-\frac{1}{n_i})$ is equal to $1$.
-Also recall that the numerical Kodaira dimension $\nu(B)$ of a nef $\Q$-divisor $B$ is defined by $\nu(B):= \max \{ m\in \N \; \big| \; B^m\not\equiv 0 \} $.
-For the definition of the various singularities that appear in this paper we refer to~\cite{KM}.
-We recall that klt singularities are dlt, and dlt singularities are lc. \\
+Also recall that the numerical Kodaira dimension $\nu(B)$ of a nef $\Q$-divisor $B$ is defined by $\nu(B):= \max \{ m\in \N \; \big| \; c_1(B)^m\neq 0 \} $.
+For the definition of the various types of singularities that appear in this paper we refer to~\cite[\S 2.3]{KM}.
+We recall that klt singularities are dlt.